CrispyDesires/Revert-Roblox-Death-Sound/README.txt

+IMPORTANT NOTE: Only tested on Windows 10 (may not work on literally any other OS)

 'Batch' stands for '.bat'

 !!
 PLEASE INSPECT THE BATCH SCRIPTS BEFORE EXECUTING THEM, NEVER RUN SOMEONE ELSE'S CODE WITHOUT FIRST VERIFYING IT !!